Morris Mason: Crime spree

 On May 2, 1978, Mason burglarized the home of 86-year-old Ursula Stevenson in Birdsnest, Virginia.
 He raped and murdered her, and then he set her house on fire.
 Mason's parole officers were informed that he was a suspect, but allowed him to remain on parole.

 On May 13, 1978, Mason burglarized the home of 71-year-old Margaret Keen Hand.
 After forcing her to close her drapes and take off her clothes, he raped and sodomized her, beat her with an axe as she pleaded for her life, forced her to sit in a chair, nailed her wrist to the chair's armrest, tied her up, and set the room on fire.
 He left, but he returned to the house to retrieve a bag with his identity papers in it.
 Mason attributed this murder to an "alcoholic rampage."

-The day before killing Hand, Mason had sought help from his parole officers for his drinking and drug abuse, but was turned away.
-By this point, however, he had already committed a similar murder 10 days earlier.
-Three of Mason's surviving victims sued his parole officers for negligence for not revoking his parole even after being notified that he was a suspect in the other murder.
-However, their lawsuit was dismissed.

-On May 14, 1978, Mason burglarized a house where two sisters, 12-year-old Lisa Morris and 13-year-old Wendy Morris, were home alone.
-Wendy retrieved her father's pistol and attempted to shoot Mason, but he wrested the pistol from her and shot her in the abdomen, leaving her a paraplegic.
-Mason then kidnapped Lisa and took her to a forest, where he raped and sodomized her, covered her with leaves, and set the leaves on fire.
+On May 14, 1978, Mason burglarized a house where two sisters, aged 12 and 13, were home alone.
+The 13-year-old retrieved her father's pistol and attempted to shoot Mason, but he wrested the pistol from her and shot her in the abdomen, leaving her a paraplegic.
+Mason then kidnapped the 12-year-old and took her to a forest, where he raped and sodomized her, covered her with leaves, and set the leaves on fire.
 The leaves burned the girl's shirt and hair.
 Both girls survived the attacks.
-Later the same day, he burned down an unoccupied house owned by Constance Fox.
+Later the same day, he burned down an unoccupied house owned by a woman.
 He was arrested on May 15, the next day.
-Fox and the Morris sisters later sued Mason's parole officers for negligence for not revoking his parole.
+The homeowner of the burned house and the 12 and 13-year-old sisters later sued Mason's parole officers for negligence for not revoking his parole.
 However, their lawsuit was dismissed.

 Against the advice of his attorneys, who urged him to use an insanity defense, Mason pleaded guilty to rape, arson, and capital murder.
 In court, after issuing his guilty plea, Mason boasted, "I am the killer for the Eastern Shore.
 I'm the only killer they ever had around here.
 I made the Eastern Shore popular."
 A judge sentenced him to death.
 Mason received seven life sentences plus 100 years for his other crimes.
+Shortly after his conviction and death sentence, Mason gave an interview in which he stated that his situation did not "worry" him and rhetorically asked, "Why should it worry me?
+I did wrong, right?
+So I get electrocuted."